About¶

 Appendix B: Cpu0 document and test:

-This book uses Sphinx to generate pdf and epub format of document further.
-Details about how to install tools to and generate these docuemnts and regression test for Cpu0 backend are included.
+This book uses Sphinx to generate PDF and EPUB document formats.
+Details on how to install the necessary tools, generate these documents, and perform regression testing for the Cpu0 backend are included.